Parallel 44 Presents TURKUAZ w/ OBJECT HEAVY @ THE DOMINO ROOM

 Wed, Feb 6, 2019 at 8:30pm

 Parallel 44 Presents absolutely adores TURKUAZ.
 In fact, they are one of our very favorite bands on the planet !
-So, we are beyond excited to announce that we'll be presenting TURKUAZ along w/ Object Heavy at The Domino Room on Wednesday, February 6th.
+So, we are beyond excited that we'll be presenting TURKUAZ along w/ Object Heavy at The Domino Room on Wednesday, February 6th.
 If you haven't had the chance to check out TURKUAZ live yet, you'd better !
 This incredibly impressive 9 piece New York City powerhouse will make you shake and smile in ways that have surprised even the most experienced and skeptical fans of the Funk.
 Quite literally, TURKUAZ delivers pure MUSICAL MAGIC !
 Opening up, from Humboldt County, California; Object Heavy is the perfect musical appetizer to start off a long night of amazing music.
 Tickets are $25 adv. / $30 door for this show.
 Doors open at 8:30PM & the show kicks off at 9PM.
 FYI FOLKS: If The Domino Room sells out 72 hrs before show time, we will move the concert to the Midtown Ballroom.
+Thanks to our loyal sponsors The Source Weekly & Cascade Alchemy.

 Drip painting entails actively splashing myriad colors on canvas.
 Popularized by Jackson Pollock, Janet Sobel, Max Ernst, and other 20th century luminaries, the artform itself relies on action and motion.
 In similar fashion, energetic splashes of funk, alternative, rock, R&B, and psychedelia color the music of Turkuaz.
 Balancing male-female harmonies, strutting guitars, wild horn arrangements, and interminable grooves, this spirit takes shape in the color donned by each respective member on stage nightly via larger-than-life performances.